What is Flash Memory?

 • NOR Flash: NOR flash memory was the first to develop.
 It allows random access to data, similar to RAM.
 This means it can access any byte of memory without touching the preceding bytes, making it ideal for devices needing to execute code directly from Flash.
 It is commonly used in storing firmware or in applications where low power consumption is a necessity.

 • NAND Flash: NAND flash memory is the most widely used due to its fast write, erase, and read times compared to NOR.
-Additionally, NAND flash memory is more cost-effective and has a higher storage capacity.
+Additionally, it is more cost-effective and has a higher storage capacity.
 This memory type is used mainly for data storage in devices like USB drives, memory cards, and SSDs.

 How Flash Memory Works